 Ms. Lawshe obtained an MBA, with a concentration in real estate finance, at the Anderson School at UCLA and a bachelor of science in industrial management/industrial engineering from Purdue University.

-GHC Housing Partners’ vice president of acquisitions joined the company in February 2012 and is responsible for overseeing the entire acquisition, due diligence and closing process for new acquisitions.
+Mrs. McDowall joined the company in February 2012.
+She is responsible for overseeing the entire acquisition, due diligence and closing process for new acquisition along with the property’s recapitalization, tax credit application and renovation process.

 Prior to joining GHC, Ms. McDowall served as vice president of Lubert-Adler, a real estate private equity fund with more than $16 billion of assets.
 Ms. McDowall was responsible for